Table of Contents

 In naming organic compounds, the functional group given the highest priority is the carboxylic acid group.
 The carbon where the other functional groups are attached is assigned numbers, with the carbonyl carbon of the carboxylic acid group assigned as the carbon 1.
 In writing their names, the substituents are arranged in alphabetical order, regardless of their carbon number.
 Below are some of the examples of mono and di-substituted carboxylic acid.

-In cases where the compound has two carboxylic acid groups on both sides of the longest carbon chain, the suffix –dioic acid is added to the alkane name for the longest carbon chain.
+In cases where the compound has 2 carboxylic acid groups on both sides of the longest carbon chain, the suffix –dioic acid is added to the alkane name for the longest carbon chain.
 Below is the structure of butanedioic acid:

 Nucleophilic Acyl Substitution

 Because of the inherent polarity of the carbonyl C=O bond, carboxylic acids are prone to attack via nucleophilic substitution reaction.
 Just like in aldehydes, the nucleophile attacks the carbonyl carbon, forming a tetrahedral intermediate and, in the process, producing different possible carboxylic acid derivatives.
-In a nucleophilic acyl substitution reaction, elimination of one of the two substituents attached to the carbonyl carbon takes place as the nucleophile attaches itself to that carbon atom.
+In a nucleophilic acyl substitution reaction, elimination of one of the 2 substituents attached to the carbonyl carbon takes place as the nucleophile attaches itself to that carbon atom.

 Unlike in aldehydes and ketones where an –H or other alkyl substituent is attached to the carbonyl carbon, substituents in a carboxylic acid (or its derivatives) are good leaving groups.
 Since the –H and alkyl groups in aldehyde or ketones are not good leaving groups, they undergo nucleophilic addition, whereas carboxylic acids undergo nucleophilic substitution.
 The general mechanism for this type of reaction is shown in the figure:

 Reactivity of Carboxylic Acid Derivatives

-The production of carboxylic acid derivatives is a two-step reaction, each of which are important in predicting the reactivity of the compound.
-Furthemore, electronic and steric factors are also important to consider when comparing reactivities of carboxylic acids and their derivatives.
+The production of carboxylic acid derivatives is a two-step reaction, each of which is important in predicting the reactivity of the compound.
+Furthermore, electronic and steric factors are also important to consider when comparing reactivities of carboxylic acids and their derivatives.